Will Forte: Career

 Forte left Saturday Night Live shortly before the beginning of the show's thirty-sixth season in 2010.
-He felt it the "right time to go," considering his eight-year tenure there, his expansion into film with MacGruber, and his age.
+He felt it was the "right time to go", considering his eight-year tenure there, his expansion into film with MacGruber, and his age.
 In addition, his sister had just had children and he wanted to move to the West Coast to be closer to them.
-He soon regretted the decision, calling the following year an "emotionally trying period," as he felt "devastated" that he would no longer be on the program.
-He assumed his shot at a film career was ruined, and he imagined that if acting did not work out, he would return to writing primarily.
-Following this, he entered what he has called a "lost period" and had small supporting roles, such as Rock of Ages, That's My Boy and The Watch, all of which were not successful.
-The only commercial successful film he worked on was Grown Ups 2, where he made a cameo as a male cheerleader.
+He soon regretted the decision, calling the following year an "emotionally trying period", as he felt "devastated" that he would no longer be on the program.
+He assumed his shot at a film career was ruined, and he imagined that if acting did not work out, he would return to mostly writing.
+Afterwards he entered what he has called a "lost period" and had small supporting roles, such as Rock of Ages, That's My Boy, and The Watch, none of which were successes.
+The only commercial successful film which he worked on was Grown Ups 2, where he made a cameo as a male cheerleader.
 He also took a role as Paul L'astnamé, the cross-dressing boyfriend of Jenna Maroney on the critically acclaimed sitcom 30 Rock.

 Forte took his first dramatic role for the 2013 film Run & Jump.
-Director Steph Green offered him the part, and Forte imagined it a "fun thing to try," though he noted that she had more confidence in him than he had himself.
+Director Steph Green offered him the part, and Forte imagined it a "fun thing to try", though he noted that she had more confidence in him than he had himself.
 Later, he sent an audition tape to Alexander Payne for a role in his next film, Nebraska.
 He equated his casting in the film to his fear of joining SNL a decade prior, noting that he was "terrified" to begin working on it.
 He felt scared initially, but followed Bruce Dern's acting advice to "look for the truth" in each scene—in other words, "In every scene, you're just trying to play it as honestly and as real as you can."